quat1024/incorporeal-3/buildSrc/README.md

 # This approach, in specific

-This is a `buildSrc` folder; my understanding is that Gradle compiles the contents of this folder first, then makes it available to the other buildscripts in the parent repo as pluigns.
-Files in `src/main/(groovy|kotlin)` show up as plugins to the other builds.gradles, and applying them sorta, inherits from them? (it doesn't bring their functions/symbols into scope though which is odd.)
+This is a `buildSrc` folder; my understanding is that Gradle compiles the contents of this folder first, then makes it available to the other buildscripts in the parent repo such that files in `src/main/(groovy|kotlin)` appear as plugins to other builds.gradles.
+Applying them sorta, inherits from them? (it doesn't bring their functions/symbols into scope though which is odd.)
 This is called a "precompiled script plugin" in the Gradle lingo.
-They can do most of the things "real" gradle plugins can do I think? pretty nice.
+They can do most of the things "real" gradle plugins can do, I think? pretty nice.

 So here I declare four Gradle plugins. `java-conventions` is the root plugin, and `common-`, `fabric-` and `forge-conventions` each apply it.
 The `Common`, `Fabric`, and `Forge` subprojects each apply their respective `conventions` plugin.

 In the subprojects, I have a dedicated space to put mod dependencies (botania, trinkets, etc) separate from other dependencies like minecraft or fabric-loader deps, and I can add any other bits that are *specific* to building Incorporeal 3 the Botania addon, as opposed to any other multiloader mod.
-That's the goal of this whole scheme, really, I can separate things special about my mod, from things special about building multiloader mods, from things special about building Java applications in general.
+That's the goal of this whole scheme, really, I can separate things special about building my mod, from things special about building multiloader mods, from things special about building Java applications in general.

-Of course the downside of this splitting scheme is, well, things are split, the buildscript is now across 10 different files.
+Of course the downside of this splitting scheme is, well, things are split, the build process is now scattered across 10 different files.
 I hope it makes enough sense to be navigable.

 ## `build.gradle.kts`

 Naturally the `buildSrc` folder is itself a Gradle project, one that builds Gradle plugins.
 Turtles all the way down and all that.
-Here I just declare dependencies; `kotlin-dsl` is a required dependency of all gradle plugins that use `.gradle.kts` files, I think, and I also declare dependencies on the third-party plugins that my script plugins will apply.
+Here I just declare dependencies; `kotlin-dsl` is a required dependency of all gradle plugins that use `.gradle.kts` files I think, and I also declare dependencies on the third-party plugins that my script plugins will apply.

 ## `incorporeal.java-conventions.gradle.kts`

 Things in here are inherited by the other `-conventions` buildscripts, so its definitions apply to all three subprojects.

-Here is where I set up a few things that apply to all Java sources and Java artifacts I want to build, like the version number, language level, and a few other odds and ends.
+Here is where I set up a few things that apply to all Java sources and artifacts I want to build, like the artifact version number, language level, and a few other odds and ends.
 If I used a code style plugin, this would be a good place to configure it.
 Would also a good place to stick things like jetbrains/findbugs annotation deps.

 ## `incorporeal.common-conventions.gradle.kts`